wifisensing/PicoScenes-github-pages/utilities.md

 2. **array_status**: list all PCI-E connected Wi-Fi NICs

-    As discussed in the device naming section, PicoScenes uses an ID system to refer to the specific Wi-Fi NICs. `array_status` shows the PhyPath, DevId, PhyId, [MonId], Device MAC address (changeable), Hardware MAC address (unchangeable), Carrier Frequency, Bandwidth, and Model description for each NIC.
+    As discussed in [Device Naming](scenarios.md#611-device-naming), PicoScenes uses an ID system to refer to the specific Wi-Fi NICs. `array_status` shows the PhyPath, DevId, PhyId, [MonId], Device MAC address (changeable), Hardware MAC address (unchangeable), Carrier Frequency, Bandwidth, and Model description for each NIC.
 The default parameter is all, which lists all NICs.
 The following is a sample output:

     ```console
     csi@csi-System:~$ array_status